eformsignen/eformsignen.github.io/help/chapter5.rst

 User
 --------------------

-This component is used for entering the information of the user who created or modified a document.
-The user’s basic information such as name or contact information, or custom field information is automatically entered into the user component based on the settings.
+This field is used for entering the information of the user who created or modified a document.
+The user’s basic information such as name or contact information, or custom field information is automatically entered into the user field based on the settings.

 |image20|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/user-component-properties-.png
-   :alt: Setting User Component Properties
+   :alt: Setting User Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the user component.
-For example, the ID of the component that displays the name of the document creator can be named ‘documentCreator’.
+Enters the ID of the user field.
+For example, the ID of the field that displays the name of the document creator can be named ‘documentCreator’.

 **② User Type**